constellation-daq/Constellation/docs/manual/howtos/satellite_cxx.md

 and the corresponding transition function `reconfiguring()` needs to be implemented.

 The payload of this method is a partial configuration which contains only the keys to be changed.
-The satellite implementation should check for the validity of all keys and (...except?) in case invalid keys are found.
+The satellite implementation should check for the validity of all keys and report in case invalid keys are found.

 ## Error Handling